fsharp/fsharp.org/use/windows/index.md

 command of the Visual F# Tools  doesn't work, as ReSharper overrides this for its own purposes.
 To fix this, either upgrade to ReSharper 8.0.10.1959 or greater, or install the [resharper-fsi-friendly](https://github.com/citizenmatt/resharper-fsi-friendly) plugin.

 If you are using Visual F# Power Tools along side with ReSharper, there is a [known issue](http://youtrack.jetbrains.com/issue/RSRP-409199) where some F# commands are hidden by ReSharper.
-Until it is fixed, you can workaround by disabling the ReSharper option "Hide overridden Visual Studio menu items" (ReSharper -> Options -> Keyboard & Menus).
+This is fixed in ReSharper 9.0.
+For previous versions, you can workaround by disabling the ReSharper option "Hide overridden Visual Studio menu items" (ReSharper -> Options -> Keyboard & Menus).

 <br />